 The tree level and one-loop diagrams are calculated as

 where we use that $r_1, r_2$ are real, and the phases of $t_1$ and $t_2$ are the same.
-As a result, the CP asymmetry at one-loop level is given by
+As a result, the CP asymmetry at the one-loop level is given by

 Thus the CP violation is observed in the $2 \to 2$ scattering processes.
-We should emphasize that the CP asymmetry $\epsilon_{T_b \bar{R}_c \to T_d \bar{R}_a}$ does not depend on the mass splitting of the doublets, nor scalar interaction parameters that include $\braket{S}$.
-Thus $\epsilon_{T_b \bar{R}_c \to T_d \bar{R}_a}$ is not proportional to $\braket{S}$ at one-loop level.
-The spontaneous CP violation is caused by the splitting of multiplicity rather than VEV of scalar field.
+We should emphasize that the CP asymmetry $\epsilon_{T_b \bar{R}_c \to T_d \bar{R}_a}$ does not depend on the mass splitting of the doublets, or scalar interaction parameters that include $\braket{S}$.
+Thus $\epsilon_{T_b \bar{R}_c \to T_d \bar{R}_a}$ is not proportional to $\braket{S}$ at the one-loop level.
+The spontaneous CP violation is caused by the splitting of the multiplicity due to the VEV of the scalar field.
 Actually this specific CP asymmetry is non-zero even in the symmetric phase.
 Nevertheless, this process does not violate the CP symmetry in the symmetric phase.
 This is because $T_{1,2}$ and $R_{1,2}$ are in the same multiplet in $\Delta(54)$, and hence we can sum over the flavor indices $a, b$ of $T_a$ and $\bar{R}_b$ in external lines in the scattering amplitudes.
 Thus the cross section should be given by

 This value is CP symmetric because